Big Bad Mama: Production

-The movie is a loose follow-up to 1970's Bloody Mama, which starred Shelley Winters in the title role.
+The film is a loose follow-up to 1970's Bloody Mama, which starred Shelley Winters in the title role.
 That film was produced and directed by Roger Corman, who produced Big Bad Mama.
 Big Bad Mama is not a sequel (as Mama died in the original) or a remake.
-However, the core themes of a criminally active mother who shoots a tommy gun, has a strong sexual appetite, and is questioningly close to her grown children - two young ladies in this movie, four adult men in the previous one - are repeated.
+However, the core themes of a criminally active mother who shoots a tommy gun, has a strong sexual appetite, and is questioningly close to her grown children - two young ladies in this film, four adult men in the previous one - are repeated.

-The movie features a number of nude scenes by the three principal actresses, several of which are with the two principal actors.
+The film features a number of nude scenes by the three principal actresses, several of which are with the two principal actors.
 According to director Steve Carver, Angie Dickinson allowed the crew to remain on set during the filming of her sex scene with Tom Skerritt, but William Shatner asked for all nonessential crew to be removed during his sex scene with Dickinson.

-Much of the bluegrass music for this movie was written by David Grisman.
+Much of the bluegrass music for this film was written by David Grisman.
 It was played by the Great American Music Band, and recorded and mixed by Bill Wolf.